ahrvoje/arb4win/README.md

    return &l;
 }
 #endif
-#endif // this line added to avoid redeclaration problem in MinGW
+#endif /* PATCH!: this line added to avoid redeclaration problem in MinGW */
 ```
 #### ARB